 There’s a possible risk of the band slipping out from under the toe when its tensed and stretched.
 If you wish to avoid this, you can anchor the band with an anchoring system or loop it under the frame of the bench.

-If you find the resistance insufficient or more than you can comfortably perform, just increase or reduce the size of the loop to adjust resistance.
+If you find the resistance insufficient or more than you can comfortably handle throuought the motion, just increase or reduce the size of the loop to either release or add more resistance.

 Tips to Perform the Exercise

 Always secure the loop before you begin performing the reps, irrespective of whether you plan to use your legs as an anchor or an anchoring system.

 What Muscles Do the Seated Calf Raise Work?